![]() |

 A number of passports are available, including these:

 Route 66 PassportThe new Sixth Edition 2025/2026 84-page edition of the Mother Road Route 66 Passport is now available to Route 66 travelers and enthusiasts.
 Passport holders collect unique stamps, free souvenirs and exclusive discounts at 46 carefully selected locations on their adventure along Route 66.
 Special pages are also provided to collect autographs or write notes, as well as illustrated maps.
-The passport is available for purchase at many Route 66 passport distribution points, and at the Touch Media website as well as at other online locations. |
+The passport is available for purchase at the Touch Media - Route 66 Navigation - Passport website as well as at many passport outlet points from Illinois to California that are listed on that website. |

 Arizona Route 66 Passport